-Biology 111- Marine Biology - This course covers basic concepts of marine ecosystems including oceanographic principles, ecology and a survey of marine habits and diversity of marine organisms.
+Biology 111 - Marine Biology - This course covers basic concepts of marine ecosystems including oceanographic principles, ecology and a survey of marine habitats and diversity of marine organisms.
+Half of the designated course hours are dedicated to laboratory experiments.

 Biology 127 - Ecology - Introduction to the basic principles of ecology.
 Study of ecosystems, biomes, and the relationships of plants and animals in the natural world.